Indigo410/antibiotics-project/README.md

 # antibiotics-project

 - finished 1st draft of mediation_simulation in python
-- TODO: test & validate if the python version matches with expected result (R)
+- test & validate if the python version matches with expected result (R)
     - OtuAnn and MetAnn output looks about right;
-    - OTU & Metabolite have wrong dimension
+    - OTU & Metabolite fixed
+- TODO: